Magicka Dragonknight PvP Build ESO – Inferno

 - Update Log & Disclaimer/Credits

-Welcome to DottzGaming.com’s Magicka Dragon Knight DPS PvP Build, Firestorm, for the Elder Scrolls Online!
+Welcome to DottzGaming.com’s Magicka Dragon Knight DPS PvP Build, Inferno, for the Elder Scrolls Online!
 This build is intended for PvP of all kinds: battlegrounds, Cyrodiil, dueling, and Imperial City.
-This build can be played in CP Cyrodiil, Imperial City and battlegrounds with only slight changes to the mythic on the build, which will be notated in the gear section!
+This build can be played in CP Cyrodiil, Imperial City and battlegrounds!

 Keep in mind that PvP builds are very personal.
 This is what worked for ME.
 If you don’t like something about it, change it to fit your playstyle.

 |Head||Balorgh||Medium||Impenetrable||Prismatic||Vet March of Sacrifices|

 |Gloves||Burning Spellweave||Light||Impenetrable||Prismatic||City of Ash|